richardjj27/RJVMMetaMove/README.md

 - `$WorkingFolder` - The path of where your output and logs will go, plus your list of servers to be migrated.<br>
 - `$LogFile` - The migration log file.<br>
-- `$VCenterList` -  The script will authenticate these vCenter servers and is required to for rights to  move guests from the source to the destination hosts.<br>
+- `$VCenterList` -  The script will authenticate these vCenter servers and is required to for rights to  move guests from the source to the destination hosts.
+Example included.<br>
 - `$VMListFile` - CSV list of VMs to be moved.
-(SourceVM,TargetVMHost,TargetNetwork,TargetDatastore)<br>
+(SourceVM,TargetVMHost,TargetNetwork,TargetDatastore).
+Example included.<br>

 ## *Dependent Files*
 ### *ExcelOutput.csv*